njcami/credit-cards-manager/README.md

 Card users can register and then log in the application to manage their credit cards.

 Credit card details can be stored, updated and deleted, both by the credit card owners and the administrator user.
+It uses BCrypt to encrypt passwords

 For persistence it uses Hibernate &amp; MySQL.

 It is built using Maven.

+Administrator user credentials: admin / admin123!
+(Can be configured differently)

 Requirements: